AlvinHV/RwLock/README.md

     }
 }
 ```
 - **`access(modify:)`**: A method that locks the resource for modification, performs the modification, and then unlocks it.
-DO NOT USE RESOURCE OUTSIDE OF ACCESS.
+DO NOT STORE AND USE RESOURCE OUTSIDE OF ACCESS'S SCOPE'.

 ### Example Usage